 Many different people from different backgrounds, religions, beliefs and traditions make up Australia.
 We offer such diversity and provide such a multicultural society that it’s part of the unique qualities about Australia.
 Those who have come from near and far call Australia their home and it’s our social acceptance and Harmony that make Australia a better place.

-As part of the children’s program it’s important to undertake cultural celebrations in acknowledging rights and traditions.
-This yearly calendar has a variety of monthly cultural celebrations which can be acknowledged within the program and adapted to suit the needs of the children and their families within the service.
+As part of the children’s program, it’s important to undertake cultural celebrations in acknowledging rights and traditions.
+This yearly calendar has a variety of monthly cultural and community celebrations which can be acknowledged within the program and adapted to suit the needs of the children and their families within the service.